HoRaMusic/RadioMusic-ComplexVCO/README.md

 This used a teensy 3.1 and the complex oscillator code is made with the vult transcompiler just like complex oscillator developed for VCV rack by "hora music".
 More on https://www.hora-music.com

+Main features:

+- 1V/oct input over 3.3 octaves (see "Concerning the 1V/oct CV input" for more informations).
+- sync input
+- cv controllable (or settable with knob) progressive morphing from sinus to triangle wave (core wave)
+- core wave folding by 2, 4, 8, or 16
+- cv controllable (or settable with knob) folding intensity
+- fine tune
+- 1 preset saving
+- fantasy noisy mode

 Concerning the 1V/oct CV input:

 Due to some hardware limites the pitch CV input can received 3.3V, then the input range is 3.3 octaves and the 1v/oct response isn't perfect but enough to be usable in musical pieces to create melodies on a range of about 3 octaves.